gbayer-1/AZMLND_C2/README.md

 ### Create, Publish and Consume a ModelPipeline
 I used the provided jupyter notebook to create an AutoMl pipeline.
 Here I matched the names, so that most of the previous work is reused.
-I reused the previous created "ml-cluster", and also the already registered Bankmarketing dataset.
+I reused the "ml-cluster", and also the already registered Bankmarketing dataset.
 I configured the AutoML run in the SDK the same way, I did in the studio.

 ```